ros2/ros2_documentation/source/Get-Started/Installation/Ubuntu-Install-Debs.rst

 .. short-description::
    ROS is supported on a range of Ubuntu platforms through deb packages.
    This article describes how to configure the required repositories and install ROS on Ubuntu.
-   After you follow these steps, you will be ready to source your environment and verify the installation.
+   After you follow these steps, you will have a working ROS installation on Ubuntu.

 .. showmeta::
    :order: area, contentType, experience